cander2/apix-ig/input/pagecontent/index.md

 ### Use Case Examples

-R2CS supports key regulatory workflows:
+APIX supports key regulatory workflows:
 1. **ePI Submission Exchanges**: A pharma company streams an ePI Document Bundle to a regulator for real-time validation and regulatory review.
 2. **PQI Submission Exchanges**: A pharma company streams quality data to a lab to request a stability study and the lab streams the results back to the company.
 Or the company streams quality data to a regulator for real-time  validation and regulatory review.
 3. **Clinical Data Processing**: Clinical datasets are streamed for real-time processing.